Floating-Island/UE4-TDD-CI_Testing/README.md

 Jenkinsfile:

 - I use node 'master' because I have only one pc for Jenkins.
-- I use a custom workspace (and at the beginning of the disk because the Unreal Build Tool has problems with long filenames).
+- I use a custom workspace (and at the beginning of the disk) because the Unreal Build Tool has problems with long filenames.
 - The environment variables are used as parameters, to avoid hardcoding.
 - BuildWithoutCooking.bat it's used to build the project.
 I don't use cooking because I think that process should be made when in production.
 - It's not necessary to create the Visual Studio files because we don't do anything with Visual Studio, we run the tests using the Unreal Automation Tool.